How Are Breast Problems Diagnosed?

 If these treatments don't help, your doctor may prescribe a hormone such as danazol, which has been shown to ease breast pain.
-You might also be given progesterone, because some studies suggest a lack of progesterone may contribute to breast pain.
 The cancer drug tamoxifen is also prescribed in rare cases.
 These drugs can have serious side effects.
 They are used rarely and only for severe symptoms.
 Do not use these drugs if you are trying to become pregnant.

 For pain relief, apply heat to the breast with a heating pad or hot water bottle for 20 to 30 minutes.
 If you are using a heating pad, be sure to follow manufacturer's instructions and do not fall asleep.

 Your doctor may suggest wearing a bra or sports bra, even 24 hours a day, to reduce breast movement and lessen the discomfort until the tenderness passes.